Active Learning for Cost-Sensitive Classification: Introduction

 In this setup, we develop a new active learning algorithm for CSMC called \alglong (\alg). \alg assumes access to a set of regression functions, and, when processing an example $x$, it uses the functions with good past performance to compute the range of possible costs that each label might take.
 Naturally, \alg only queries labels with large cost range, akin to uncertainty-based approaches in active regression~\citep{castro2005faster}, but furthermore, it only queries labels that could possibly have the smallest cost, avoiding the uncertain, but surely suboptimal labels.
 The key algorithmic innovation is an efficient way to compute the cost range realized by good regressors.
 This computation, and \alg as a whole, only requires that the regression functions admit efficient squared loss optimization, in contrast with prior algorithms that require 0/1 loss optimization~\citep{BeygelDL09,Hanneke2014}.

 Among our results, we prove that when processing $n$ (unlabeled) examples with $K$ classes and a regression class with pseudo-dimension $d$ (See Definition~\ref{def:pdim}), \begin{enumerate} \item The algorithm needs to solve $\order(K n^5)$ regression problems over the function class (Corollary~\ref{cor:oracle_bound}).
-Thus \alg runs in polynomial time for convex regression sets. \item With no assumptions on the noise in the problem, the algorithm achieves generalization error $\otil(\sqrt{Kd/n})$ and requests $\otil(n\theta_2\sqrt{Kd})$ costs from $\otil(n\theta_1\sqrt{Kd})$ examples (Theorems~\ref{thm:reg_bound} and~\ref{thm:high_noise}) where $\theta_1,\theta_2 $ are the disagreement coefficients (Definition~\ref{def:dis_coeff})\footnote{$\otil(\cdot)$ suppresses logarithmic dependence on $n$ and $K$ and $d$.}.
+Thus \alg runs in polynomial time for convex regression sets. \item With no assumptions on the noise in the problem, the algorithm achieves generalization error $\otil(\sqrt{Kd/n})$ and requests $\otil(n\theta_2\sqrt{Kd})$ costs from $\otil(n\theta_1\sqrt{Kd})$ examples (Theorems~\ref{thm:reg_bound} and~\ref{thm:high_noise}) where $\theta_1,\theta_2 $ are the disagreement coefficients (Definition~\ref{def:dis_coeff})\footnote{$\otil(\cdot)$ suppresses logarithmic dependence on $n$, $K$, and $d$.}.
 The worst case offers minimal improvement over passive learning, akin to active learning for binary classification. \item With a Massart-type noise assumption (Assumption~\ref{as:low_noise}), the algorithm has generalization error $\otil(Kd/n)$ while requesting $\otil(Kd (\theta_2 +K\theta_1) \log n )$ labels from $\otil(Kd \theta_1 \log n)$ examples (Corollary~\ref{cor:reg_low_noise}, Theorem~\ref{thm:massart}).
 Thus under favorable conditions, \alg requests \emph{exponentially fewer} labels than passive learning. \end{enumerate} We also derive generalization and label complexity bounds under a milder Tsybakov-type noise condition (Assumption~\ref{as:tsybakov}).
-Existing lower bounds from binary classification~\citep{Hanneke2014} reveal that all of our results are optimal in their dependence on $n$.
+Existing lower bounds from binary classification~\citep{Hanneke2014} \df{suggest} that \dfc{all of} our results are optimal in their dependence on $n$\df{, although these lower bounds do not directly apply to our setting}.
 We also discuss some intuitive examples highlighting the benefits of using \alg.

 CSMC provides a more expressive language for success and failure than multiclass classification, which allows learning algorithms to make the trade-offs necessary for good performance and broadens potential applications.
 For example, CSMC can naturally express partial failure in hierarchical classification~\citep{silla2011survey}.
 Experimentally, we show that \alg substantially outperforms the passive learning baseline with orders of magnitude savings in the labeling effort on a number of hierarchical classification datasets (see Figure~\ref{fig:rcv1_results} for comparison between passive learning and \alg on Reuters text categorization).